SidTheKid007/Windfall-Challenge/README.md

 ### Attribute Engineering
 * 'Age' was removed because this attribute proved to be accurate for less than 18% of the donors.
 * The data was grouped by 'cand_id' and 'Year' to provide insight on historic spending behaviors.
-* Time was incorporated into the attribute set via a user record's current 'Year', the user's 'Start Year', and the user's 'Years Spent' ('Year' - 'Start Year')
+* Time was incorporated into the attribute set via a user record's current 'Year', the user's 'Start Year', and the user's 'Years Spent' active.
-* Spending Trends were incorporated into the records via a 'Rolling Total' of all donations made and a 'Rolling Average' to reflect the average donation per yer.
+* Spending Trends were incorporated into the records via a 'Rolling Total' of all donations made and a 'Rolling Average' to reflect the average annual donation.
 * The target variable was adjusted to record the sum of the donations of a user's next 5 years (from a record's year).
-That number was then further normalized into 0 or 1 depending on whether or not the sum exceeded 20k.
+That number was then further normalized into 0 or 1 depending on whether or not that number exceeded 20k.

 ### Data Removal
 * User Records after 2014 were removed.
-This is because the target variable in records after 2014 incorrectly depicts donations made over less than 5 years.
+This is because the target variables in records after 2014 incorrectly depict donations made over less than 5 years.
 * All rows in the fully merged dataset with atleast 1 null value were removed.

 ### Feature Removal